 That’s all the good I can give it though.
 It has some bad stuff and I’m not even going to mention the misleading title and horrid dubbing.
 I could only see this dubbed and it sucked.
 I now know why I try to watch these movies undubbed now.
 I honestly couldn’t stand the con man but his sister was okay (and cute).
 The fact that I couldn’t remember their names (Xiaochun and Xiaoqian) says a lot about them.
 At least Xiaochun actually realizes he’s a douchebag toward the end and helps out Jin and the Iron Monkey.

 As I said above, the story isn’t bad, but it is pretty jumbled especially with the movie’s beginning and middle.
 The villains are pretty laughable especially when a Clint Eastwood look-alike is running around with guns.
 Then, you have the fight scenes that are a bit mixed for me.
-They don’t seem well-shot at points and someone had the button on fast-forward again.
+They don’t seem well-shot at points and someone had them on fast-forward again.
 You can definitely tell that the movie itself is pretty low budget when you look at the fight scenes.
 It even has an abrupt end which could be a good thing if you hate it.
 Overall, this wasn’t a good one.

 In conclusion, one good movie out of two isn’t bad.
 I definitely recommend Iron Monkey to you.
 I don’t throw this title around much, but it is one of the best kung fu movies around.
 As for its “sequel”, I say skip it.
 If you’re curious like I was foolishly was, at least I’ve now warned you.
 Well, I’m outta here.
 Peace, God Bless, and watch out for evil Shaolin monks who skate on air… hey, it could happen.